California Medicaid Long Term Care Eligibility in 2025

 california-medicaid

 Applications take anywhere between 45-90 days with both financial and health qualifications that must be met.
-The program covers, but is not limited to, nursing home daily rates after income as been applied, doctor’s visits, medical equipment such as diapers, and dental care.
-Unfortunately, rates at senior residences, board and care facilities, and assisted living facilities are not covered.
+The program covers, but is not limited to, nursing home daily rates after income has been applied, doctor’s visits, medical equipment such as diapers, and dental care.
+Unfortunately, rates at senior residences, board and care facilities, and assisted living facilities are not covered unless enrolled in specific waivers.

 Medical Qualifications:

-To qualify medically, an individual must receive the skilled nursing level of care for longer than thirty days.
-This determination is dependent on the applicant’s ability or inability to complete at least four out of six Activities of Daily Living (ADLs) without help.
+To qualify medically, an individual must receive a Nursing Facility Level of Care (NFLOC) for longer than thirty days.
+This determination is based on the applicant’s ability or inability to complete at least four out of six Activities of Daily Living (ADLs) without help.
 The ADLs test includes: mobility, bathing, feeding, using the restroom unaided, dressing, and regulating/taking medication.
-If the individual can’t do three out of the six unaided, then he or she qualifies for a skilled nursing bed and could receive Medi-Cal benefits for long term care.
+If the individual can’t perform at least three out of six ADLs unaided, then they may qualify for Medi-Cal benefits for long-term care.

 california-long-term-care